osherjacobs/LabWork_Findings/badsuccessor-writeup.md

 This lab deliberately uses a pre-patch ISO (26100.0001, UBR=1) to reproduce the original vulnerability.
 The detection signals documented here remain valid for identifying exploitation attempts in environments that have not applied the patch, and for post-compromise forensic analysis.

+Akamai's post-patch analysis confirms the underlying technique survives in modified form — credential harvesting and account takeover remain viable where an attacker controls both sides of the dMSA relationship or holds write primitives on an existing dMSA.

 ---

 ## References